o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

       }
     }
     ```
-1. Open `{your-project-path}\Materials\Types\VegetationBending_Common.azsli`.
+1. Open `{your-project-path}\Materials\Types\VegetationBending_Common.azsli` in a text editor.
-   * This file is included in every pass of the vegetation bending material type.
-There are many included files to other *shader resource groups* (SRGs) and other functions in this file that are necessary for all passes.
+   This file is included in every pass of the VegetationBending material type.
+It includes many files to other Shader Resource Groups (SRGs) and other functions that are necessary for all passes.
-1. Look for `ShaderResourceGroup MaterialSRG : SRG_PerMaterial`.
+1. Look for the SRG definition: `ShaderResourceGroup MaterialSRG : SRG_PerMaterial`.
+Here, we define the variables that we reference as the *connection name* in `VegetationBendingPropertyGroup.json`, which should be `m_xOffset` and `m_yOffset`.

-1. Here, we will define the variables that we reference as the *connection name* in `VegetationBendingPropertyGroup.json`, which should be `m_xOffset` and `m_yOffset`.
-So, in `MaterialSRG`, add
+   So, in `MaterialSRG`, add the following:

    ```
    float m_xOffset;